swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 other.
 For more information about test parallelization, see
 <doc:Parallelization>.

-## Parameterizing over an array of values
+## Parameterize over an array of values

 It is very common to want to run a test _n_ times over an array containing the values that should be tested.
 Consider the following test function: